jonathanwaring.net

 The presentation will begin by considering Reactor projects as ‘assemblages’, drawing upon the writing of Gilles Deleuze and Félix Guattari, and Manuel DeLanda’s development of their work in his Assemblage Theory of society.
 Erving Goffman’s concept of ‘role adjustments’ will then be used to discuss the way participants’ change positions within a project as it is enacted.
 The presentation will explore the relationship between the project, as it is actualised, and its virtual dimensions, such as the characteristics of a particular role, back-story for the project, memory, or project planning.
 Finally, Deleuze and Guattari’s concept of the diagram will be discussed in relation to Bergson’s cone diagram and the counteractualisation of the project back into the virtual of co-participants’ minds.

-Posted in Art, News, Philosophy | Tagged Art, conference, GHAOS, Reactor, University of Warwick, Virtual Futures | Leave a response
+Posted in Art, News, Philosophy | Tagged Art, conference, GHAOS, Reactor, University of Warwick, Virtual Futures |

 By Jonathan Waring on February 4, 2011